NUKnightLab/TimelineJS-Wordpress-Plugin/README.md

 Tested up to: 3.3.2
 Stable tag: 0.9.6

-Use the incredible HTML5 Timeline developed by Vérité on your website.
+Use the incredible HTML5 Timeline developed by VéritéCo on your website.
 As easy as writing a shortcode.

 Description
 -----------

-A simple shortcode plugin to add the Timeline made by Vérité.
+A simple shortcode plugin to add the Timeline made by [VéritéCo](http://verite.co/).

 Supports custom width and height, [custom map styles by Stamen](http://maps.stamen.com/#content "Check the website for all the possible styles"), [Google Spreadsheet and JSON data sources](http://timeline.verite.co/#fileformat "Learn how to create your data source") and many more.